Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

-In this section, we study the transient layered phase in more detail, quantifying the dependence of the layers on the system parameters and considering their long-term fate.
-Although double-diffusive layers are well-documented in periodic boxes \citep[e.g.][]{rosenblum2011turbulent,mirouh2012new,wood2013new}, significantly less work has been done in a spherical geometry.
 Recently, \citet{fuentes20253d} conducted simulations of semi-convection in full spheres, finding that the semi-convection instability developed into a series of convective layers, which were gradually eroded by a strong outer layer growing into the interior.
 In these simulations, faster rotation rates resulted in longer-lasting layers, with the outer convective layer growing towards the centre more slowly.
-This contradicts \citet{moll2016effect}, who concluded that rotation suppresses the layer formation. \citet{fuentes20253d} argues that in the periodic-box simulations of \citet{moll2016effect}, a relatively small domain suppressed the layering, as the layer height grows with the rotation rate, eventually becoming larger than the domain depth.
-(We shall discuss the dependence of layer height on forcing and rotation rate in \S~\ref{sec:layerRac} \citet{fuentes20253d} avoided this problem with a larger full sphere domain, although the reduced domain depth of $\Delta R=0.5$ may have a greater effect in our shell simulations, constraining layer formation to slower-rotating cases.
+This runs contrary to the findings of \citet{moll2017effect}, who demonstrated that fast rotation suppresses layer formation.
+If the modified Taylor number

+then the rotation is so strong that it affects even the small-scale double-diffusive instability. \citet{fuentes2024evolution} commented that this layer suppression was due to the periodic box simulations of \citet{moll2017effect} using a domain too small for layers to form.
+Such a domain size constraint has been documented by \citet{mirouh2012new} and \citet{wood2013new}, who found that a domain of depth $\gtrsim 50d$ was necessary for layer formation, where

+represents the characteristic scale for the semi-convection instability.
+By redefining the Rayleigh number in terms of the thermal gradient, rather than temperature difference,

+we note that $\Rat^{1/4}(\Delta R/R_o)$ provides a measure of the shell thickness normalised by $d$; hence the condition of \citet{mirouh2012new,wood2013new} translates into a requirement that $\Rat>(50R_o/\Delta R)^4$ for layer formation.
+While a domain-size constraint is a potential reason for layers to be suppressed at lower $Ta^*$, the high-$Ta^*$ simulations of \citet{moll2017effect} suppress the $\gamma$-instability itself.